asjadyousaf05/asjadyousafkhan/README.md

 # Portfolio (Vite + React + Express API)

-This project has a React frontend (Vite) and an Express API that stores messages in MongoDB and emails you via Gmail.
+This project has a React frontend (Vite) and an Express API that stores messages in MongoDB and emails you via Resend.

 ## Local setup
 1) Install deps: `npm install`